nuxt-modules/cloudinary/docs/content/en/usage/vue-components.md

 ---
 title: Vue Components
 description: 'Configuration options for Cloudinary module'
-position: 6
+position: 8
-fullscreen: true
 category: Usage
 ---

 <alert>

-This instance is only available when `useComponent` is set to `true` in `nuxt.config.js`.
+The following components are only available when `useComponent` is set to `true` in `nuxt.config.js`.

 </alert>